 Set aside plenty of time to work on your presentation so you can make sure that everything looks perfect.
 By giving yourself time you will be able to make sure the flow, the theme, and the content goes above and beyond.
 You should also consider creating a presentation checklist so you know you covered everything.

 Make sure you also include enough time to proofread.
-Look at the grammar and spelling, as well as big picture stuff like making sure you’re telling a cohesive story with compelling copy.
+Look at the grammar and spelling (this English grammar rules post is a good refresher), as well as big picture stuff like making sure you’re telling a cohesive story with compelling copy.

 Good presentation flow is about everything going together harmoniously.

 #2.)
 Presentation heroes save time with keyboard shortcuts.
 Presentation zeros waste time going the long way

 PowerPoint keyboard shortcuts can save you valuable time so you have time to focus on the important stuff.